-Nationality is not relevant for taxation purposes.
+Nationality is not relevant in determining liability to taxation in FL.

 1.7 What other connecting factors (if any) are relevant in determining a person's liability to tax in your jurisdiction?

 Natural persons who do not have their residence or place of habitual abode in FL shall be liable to limited taxation on their domestic assets and income.
 For instance, domestic income includes income from permanent establishments located in FL or rental income from real estate located in FL.